codio/knowledge/source/common/develop/projects/create-import-project.rst

   If your project is private, you can assign read, write, or full admin permissions (ability for others to access the box from the terminal) to other users from the **Project > Permissions** menu in the IDE.

-5. Select gigabox if your project will more memory.
+5. Modify the **Select gigabox** value if your project will require more memory.
 See :ref:`Gigaboxes <gigabox-usage>` for more information on Gigaboxes.